use your personal information, your rights regarding this information and how we comply with data protection law.

+Data protection legislation refers to all applicable privacy and data protection laws including the General Data Protection Regulation ((EU) 2016/679), the Data Protection Act 2018 and any further or additional laws, regulations and secondary legislation in England and Wales relating to the processing of Personal Data and the privacy of electronic communications, as amended, replaced or updated from time to time.
 All EU (including UK) organisations must comply with the General Data Protection Regulations (GDPR) from 25 May 2018.
-Prior to this date, UK organisations were governed by the Data Protection Act (DPA).
-The GDPR builds on the existing DPA in order to respond to advances in technology, making accountabilities for Data Protection clearer, provide greater rights to ‘data subjects’ (individuals who organisations hold personal information for) and increase the size of fines that can be levied in the event of a personal information breach.
+The GDPR builds on the existing Data Protection legislation in order to respond to advances in technology, making accountabilities for Data Protection clearer, provide greater rights to ‘data subjects’ (individuals who organisations hold personal information for) and increase the size of fines that can be levied in the event of a personal information breach.

 Legislation sets out the data protection principles.
 These are that personal information shall be: